 Difference between clause and sentence with examples

 Figuring out the difference between a clause and sentence can sometimes be confusing for English learners.
-Here we’ll use examples and explore from the very basics, so it’s easy to understand the difference between clause and sentence.
+Here we’ll explore the difference between a clause and sentence with examples, so it’s all easy to understand.

 A sentence is a group of words which communicate a complete thought or idea.